Tib3rius/AutoRecon/README.md

 ## Features

 * Supports multiple targets in the form of IP addresses, IP ranges (CIDR notation), and resolvable hostnames.
+* Targets can either be specified via the command line or read from a file.
 * Can scan targets concurrently, utilizing multiple processors if they are available.
 * Customizable port scanning profiles for flexibility in your initial scans.
 * Customizable service enumeration commands and suggested manual follow-up commands.
+* Support for different complexity levels to better balance runtime and scanning depth during service enumeration.
 * An intuitive directory structure for results gathering.
 * Full logging of commands that were run, along with errors if they fail.
 * Global and per-scan pattern matching so you can highlight/extract important information from the noise.